Sample Sentences forrejuvenate (editor-reviewed)

 •

-A sort of rejuvenation blooms through me from the stone.† (source)standard suffix: The suffix "-tion", converts a verb into a noun that denotes the action or result of the verb.
+For a while, a sense of rejuvenation and purpose swept across the land.† (source)standard suffix: The suffix "-tion", converts a verb into a noun that denotes the action or result of the verb.
 Typically, there is a slight change in the ending of the root verb, as in action, education, and observation.

 -